Academy Award for Best Cinematography: History

-No winners are lost, although some of the earliest nominees (and of the unofficial nominees of 1928–29) are lost, including The Devil Dancer (1927), The Magic Flame (1927), and 4 Devils (1928).
+No winners are lost films, although some of the earliest nominees (and of the unofficial nominees of 1928–29) are lost, including The Devil Dancer (1927), The Magic Flame (1927), and 4 Devils (1928).
 The Right to Love (1930) is incomplete, and Sadie Thompson (1927) is incomplete and partially reconstructed with stills.

 David Lean holds the record for the director with the most films that won the Academy Award for Best Cinematography at the Oscars with five wins out of six nominations for Great Expectations, The Bridge on the River Kwai, Lawrence of Arabia, Doctor Zhivago, and Ryan's Daughter.

 The first nominees shot primarily on digital video were The Curious Case of Benjamin Button and Slumdog Millionaire in 2009, with Slumdog Millionaire being the first winner.
 The following year, Avatar was the first nominee and winner to be shot entirely on digital video.

 In January 2017, Bradford Young became the first African-American cinematographer to be nominated for an Academy Award, for his work on Arrival.

 In 2018, Rachel Morrison became the first woman to receive a nomination.
 Prior to that, it had been the last non-acting Academy Award category to never nominate a woman.

 In 2019, Alfonso Cuarón became the first winner of this category to have also served as director on the film, for Roma.
 This followed a public dispute between Cuarón and the Academy over the Academy's plan to shorten the Oscars broadcast by relegating four awards, including cinematography, to the commercial breaks in the show.
 Cuarón objected by saying, "In the history of cinema, masterpieces have existed without sound, without color, without a story, without actors and without music.
 No single film has ever existed without cinematography ..."

+In 2026, Autumn Durald Arkapaw became the first woman, and first woman of color, to win this category.